Chamssiddine/ansible-playbooks/README.md

 # ansible-playbooks

-examples of ansible playbooks to use with my AWX cluster running on minikube cluster
+Two ansible playbooks I used with my AWX cluster running on minikube cluster
+1. Playbook to install Dev Tools
+2. Playbook to install Docker